tje3d/html-minify/README.md

 # Laravel 5 HTML Minify
-This package is originally from https://github.com/fitztrev/laravel-html-minify i just updated the package and made it compatible with laravel 5.
+`This package is originally from https://github.com/fitztrev/laravel-html-minify i just updated the package and made it compatible with laravel 5`, And i forked and make it simple 😁

 ## About